topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 ```
 This will generate a firmware image and use the FWDN tool to flash the generated image to the VCP-G board.
 Once the code is successfully flashed and executed, the LCD will display the message Hello TOPST on the screen, confirming that I2C communication is working properly.

-**NOTE**: If you need to change the I2C channel or port, make sure to update the definitions at the bottom of `i2c.h`.
-For GPIO-to-channel mappings, refer to the implementation in `i2c.c`.
 </br>

 # 4. VCP SPI